Setting up a "Convert colors" Fixup

-The numerous settings let you define e.g. how different types of page objects are handled during color conversion and what the destination of the color conversion process is.
+The "Convert colors" Fixup offers very powerful and flexible options for converting colors in many ways, allowing for highly customizable color conversion settings e.g. how different types of page objects are handled during color conversion and what the destination Profile of the color conversion process is.
+The Fixup consists of three sections.
+Let's take a look at each one.

 Use Destination Profile from Output Intent if present